 Transportation services for seniors and individuals with disabilities shall be provided by public transportation operators to provide for those who, through age and/or disability, are unable to transport themselves.

-Level of service (LOS) standards and safety standards shall be established that coordinate and link with the urban growth and urban areas to optimize land use and traffic compatibility over the long term.
-New development shall mitigate transportation impacts concurrently with the development and occupancy of the project.
+Multimodal level of service (LOS) standards and safety standards shall be established that coordinate and link with the urban growth and urban areas to coordinate land use and transportation over the long term.
+New development shall mitigate multimodal LOS deficiencies concurrently with the development and occupancy of the project.
+Acceptable mitigation may include active transportation facility improvements, increased or enhanced public transportation service, ride-sharing programs, demand management, or transportation systems management strategies funded by the development.

 An all-weather arterial road system shall be coordinated with industrial and commercial areas.